Managing Credit Risk on Counterparty Level

-Credit authority is generally assigned to individuals as personal credit authority according to the individual’s professional qualification and experience.
-All assigned credit authorities are reviewed on a periodic basis to help ensure that they are adequate to the individual performance of the authority holder.
+Credit authority is generally assigned to individuals as personal credit authority according to the individual’s professional qualification, experience and training.
+All assigned credit authorities are reviewed on a periodic basis to help ensure that they are commensurate with the individual performance of the authority holder.

-Where an individual’s personal authority is insufficient to establish required credit limits, the transaction is referred to a higher credit authority holder or where necessary to an appropriate credit committee such as the Underwriting Committee.
+Where an individual’s personal authority is insufficient to establish required credit limits, the transaction is referred to a higher credit authority holder or where necessary to an appropriate credit committee.
 Where personal and committee authorities are insufficient to establish appropriate limits, the case is referred to the Management Board for approval.

 Mitigation of Credit Risk on Counterparty Level